chrisly42/mc68000-asm-plugin/README.md

 ## Changelog

+### V0.7 (unreleased)

+- Bugfix: `btst` with pc-relative and weird immediate mode was missing (courtesy of Yann).
+- Bugfix: `movem` with pc-relative mode was missing for weird immediate mode (courtesy of Yann).
+- Bugfix: Special registers for address mode matching only worked with lower case register names (courtesy of Yann).
+- Enhancement: Assembler syntax with implicit immediate 1 for shifts and rotations no longer cause syntax errors (courtesy of Yann).

 ### V0.6 (09-Aug-21)

 - Enhancement: `opt` and several other directives (`printt`, `fail` etc.) no longer causes a syntax error when unquoted.